Housing grants and schemes

 This scheme provides grants to help to upgrade the energy efficiency of your home to a BER rating of B2 or above.

-The Solar PV Pilot Scheme offers grants to homeowners to install solar panels and battery energy storage systems.
+The Solar Electricity Grant offers grants to homeowners to install solar panels.

 The Repair and Leasing Scheme brings vacant properties, which need repair, back into use for social housing.